 Due to the scalability of a Color Factory installation, system requirements will vary greatly depending on the type of system you are setting up.
 The specifications below outline the software required to run Color Factory.
-If you need help choosing hardware for the installation you should consult your FotoWare Certified Partner.
+If you need help choosing hardware for the installation, contact FotoWare.

 RAW file support

 Color Factory can use the Adobe DNG converter to process RAW files.
 An advantage of this is that all corrections made to the RAW file in the Photoshop Camera RAW module and Lightroom are reflected in the output file.

 Simply download Adobe DNG converter from the Adobe website and install it on the server.
 Then restart the Color Factory service to start using the DNG Converter to process RAW files.

 - Third-party EPS file processing software, such as Ghostscript, is required for certain vector file formats.

 All FotoWare applications report to the FotoWare Log Server which is installed alongside the server application.
 The communications between the server application and the log server uses UDP port 7000.
 Since the communications take place internally on the server, you do not need to open UPD port 7000 in your firewall.
-However, you should be aware the Microsoft's DNS server can be configured to use arbitrary ports for communications, which could potentially distort communications with the Log Server if it should come to use UDP port 7000.
+However, you should be aware that Microsoft DNS server can be configured to use arbitrary ports for communications, which could potentially distort communications with the Log Server if it should come to use UDP port 7000.
 Hence, you should make sure to block the use of port 7000 in the DNS server and make that port exclusive for FotoWare applications.

 Color Factory can use Windows system notifications to receive information about files that are added to its processing queues as it happens.
 This functionality is only available with NTFS file systems.
 Color Factory can of course utilize any type of file system that Windows will allow it to access, but it will then rely on polling the channel folders regularly to search for new files to process.

 Important note about file systems